Overview

 Apricot Kernel Oil is an emollient and helps soften skin.
 This is due to its fatty acid components.
 Some of these fatty acids include linoleic and oleic acid.

-Learn more about Prunus Armeniaca Kernel OilCoconut Alkanes is created from the fatty-acids of coconut oil.
-It is volatile, meaning it evaporates from the skin.
+Learn more about Prunus Armeniaca Kernel OilCoconut Alkanes is a lightweight, plant-derived emollient and solvent made from the fatty acids of coconut oil.

-Learn more about Coconut AlkanesCitric Acid is an AHA derived from citrus fruits (think oranges, lemons, and limes!).
+Learn more about Coconut AlkanesCitric Acid is an alpha hydroxy acid (AHA) naturally found in citrus fruits like oranges, lemons, and limes.

 Read more about some other popular AHA's here: